sonjay97/100DaysOfCode/README.md

 - Pattern Maker Using The Alphabet in C++
 - A simple project using nested for loops to print a right triangle made of letters!
 - This project in C++ is a little bit more advanced than the day one project and uses nested for loops to create a right triangle pattern.
 Check out my instagram for more details on how this code works.

+### Day Three:
+- A program that computes how much a customer has to pay after purchasing two items!
+- A simple project that uses if/else statements and basic math to calculate what a customer owes.
+- This project in C++ is a little bit more advanced than the day one project and uses math that is a little more complex.
+Still, it is a great way to get your feet wet with coding in C++!